marcorisi/talk-mate/README.md

 ## 🏗️ Build

-If you want a development build, so that you can try the app eg with the hot reload using your decive, run:
+If you want a development build, so that you can try the app e.g. with hot reload using your device, run:

 ```bash
 $ eas build --profile development --platform android --local